Jacob’s Ladder Plant Care: Growing Polemonium Caeruleum

-In regards to the soil, it loves a soil that’s rich in organic material.
+In regards to the soil, Greek valerian loves soil that’s rich in organic material.
 Heavy applications of compost are recommended to make your plant thrive at its peak!

 Prior to planting, blend in a good amount of compost to your planting bed to encourage ready growth.
 Make sure that the soil is still well-draining so that standing water doesn’t build up, as this can cause root rot to develop.
 Avoid or amend poor or clay-like soils.

-While pH doesn’t appear to be a common issue for this plant, aiming for a neutral range is usually best for whatever other plants you decide to pair with it.
+While pH doesn’t appear to be a common issue for Greek valerian, aiming for a neutral range is usually best for whatever other plants you decide to pair with it.

-If you apply a layer of compost around your plant a couple times per year, it probably won’t need fertilizer at all!
+If you apply a layer of compost around your plant a couple of times per year, it probably won’t need fertilizer at all!

 However, if you do opt to use a separate fertilizer, aim for an early spring feeding with a balanced fertilizer.
 This promotes new growth.
 Feed again once the flowers have faded and the flower stalks are cut back to try to encourage another flush of flowering.

 You can propagate with Jacob’s ladder seed, or do it by division.
 Cuttings may also work, but fail more often than they succeed.

-Seeds should be sown directly into the soil after the risk of frost has passed in the spring.
+Greek valerian seeds should be sown directly into the soil after the risk of frost has passed in the spring.
 Cover them with a light dusting of soil and keep them moist until seedlings appear.
 Thin to 18″ apart.
-Your plants produce lots of foliage in their first year, and may not flower until subsequent years.
+Your plants produce lots of foliage in their first year and may not flower until subsequent years.

 If you wish, you can allow your plant to go to seed, as it will readily self-seed its area.
 It comes back in a much denser distribution over time, and you may want to divide the plants later.